AathreyaG/reactai-starter/solution.md

 **Component Structure and UI Interaction:**

 - **CSVUploadComponent**: Allows users to select and upload CSV files, performing client-side validations.
 Interfaces with the backend using HTTP requests to upload files for processing.
-- **CatalogTableComponent**: Displays catalog data in a dynamic table allowing inline edits and communicates changes through RESTful APIs to the backend.
+- **CatalogTableComponent**: Displays catalog data in a dynamic table allowing inline edits and delete operations, communicating changes through RESTful APIs to the backend.
 - **CatalogExportComponent**: Provides options to download catalog data in various formats (CSV, JSON) by generating and fetching these files from the backend.

 **State Management and Routing:**

 - **Redux**: Centralizes state management, ensuring a consistent catalog data presentation across the application.
-- **React Router**: Enables seamless navigation between pages such as upload, search, and edit functionalities.
+- **React Router**: Enables seamless navigation between pages such as upload, search, edit, and delete functionalities.

 **UI Frameworks:**